SirMeows/kea-system-integration/SI_04b_database_granular_access/README.md

 - Can only read
 - Can read and write

+Remember that the end-goal is to achieve granularity in accessing the smallest possible unit of data.

 There are no requirements regarding choice of database but given the constraint regarding granular access part of the assignment is to research and choose well.
 The more granular the better!
-There are wrong choices here.
+There **are** wrong choices here.
+Do proper research.
+Here are two websites that list all the possible databases: https://dbdb.io/, https://db-engines.com/en/ranking.

+Having had the database course is not an advantage to suceeding at this assignment.
+The common pitfall is choosing a database by familiarity.
+It's imperative to research and choose well.

 **Complete Documentation**: The Exposee's documentation must include all necessary information for integration, such as usernames and passwords.
-Missing information is an indicator of inadequate documentation.
+Any stranger should be able to integrate without consulting the exposee.

 The Integrator should focus on verifying the Exposee's documentation's effectiveness for integration.
 Direct assistance or collaboration in solving the assignment is not allowed.

-## Granular Access

-* **Detailed Permissions**: Specifies precise access levels for different parts of a database.
-* **Controlled Access**: Users have access only to necessary data, not the entire database.
-* **Enhanced Security**: Limits exposure of sensitive data by restricting user access.
-* **Data Integrity**: Reduces risk of unauthorized alterations, maintaining data accuracy.
+---

 ## Project Timeline and milestones